diogogithub/telegram-maintenance-scripts/README.md

 - 📋 Export a CSV index of all your dialogs
 - 💾 Backup all messages from remaining dialogs (except Saved Messages by default)
+- 💾📥 Backup **Saved Messages** (with optional media/files)
+- 📦 Optionally download media/files for each chat into a local folder
 - 📊 Count media files per chat in an archive
+- 🗂️ Render a backed-up chat as a standalone **HTML transcript**
 - 🧹 Interactively cleanup old/lightweight chats you've already backed up
 - 🔁 Retry deletions that hit flood limits
 - 👻 Force-delete ghost / stuck chats that Telegram Desktop won't let you remove